afterxleep/TechFlowConnectedDevices/README.md

 * Open the swiftSocketGyro.xcworkspace project on Xcode 9

-* Edit the server IP address
+* Edit the server IP address in Config.swift to match your laptop IP